Preston, Victoria: 19th century

 The area was first surveyed by Robert Hoddle in 1837.
 Parcels of land between 300 acres (in the southern area) and over 1000 acres (in the north) were all sold during the Melbourne "land boom" sales of the late 1830s.

 The first permanent white resident was Samuel Jeffrey in 1841, and from him the area's early name was Irishtown.

 In 1850, Edward Wood, a settler from Sussex, England, opened a store at the corner of High Street and Wood Street, which was also the district's first post office.
 Meeting at Wood's store, members of the Ebenezer Church, Particular Baptist from Brighton, England met to change the name.
 They wanted to name the town after their former home in Sussex, but Brighton was already taken.
 Instead they named it after Preston, a small village nearby, where the church members had happy annual outings.

 Preston Post Office opened on 1 March 1856.

 The first church was accompanied by a growing number of hotels and other stores, which had emerged some 2 kilometres south of Wood's store, at the junction of Plenty Road and High Street, the latter of which served as a route to Sydney.
 Throughout the 1880s the area between Wood's Store and the junction would be known as "Gowerville".

 In April 1939, Vara Tidd, aged 91 years, who had lived in Preston since arriving with his family as a seven-year-old, recalled the early settlement:

 "He retains a wonderfully clear memory of the early days of Preston when the settlement was known as Irishtown.
 He can recall the camp of aborigines on the banks of the Darebin Creek and the old toll gate at Wood street Preston as well as the flour mill in the same street with Emery's pottery behind the mill.
 Transport in those days was primitive and limited.
 The waggonette left the old Royal Mall Hotel in Bourke street."

+Preston Migrant Hostel

+In 1952, a migrant hostel was established in east Preston to accommodate New Australians arriving under the country's post-war immigration drive.
+The complex was located on 21 hectares of flat land near Darebin Creek along Chifley Drive and featured uniform rows of semi-cylindrical Nissen huts.
+During its operation, the high-density hostel housed over 10,000 residents.
+This population included British migrants arriving via the Assisted Passage Migration Scheme, widely known as the Ten Pound Poms.
+The hostel land was sold to the Myer Emporium in 1963, leading to the demolition of the camp and the subsequent opening of the Northland Shopping Centre on the site in late 1966.
+One of the many families including the "POPE" family arrived from Britain, Fredrick Pope and Joan Pope with their two boys taking them 3 months to arrive by ship from south London.